rusjaell/simple-tcp-server/README.md

 # simple-tcp-server

-A simple TCP Socket that utilizes structured commands
+A simple TCP Socket that utilizes structured operations

-A Command Header is structures as following:
+A Operation Header is structured as following:

 * 1 byte (Operation Code)
 * 4 byte (Payload Size)